 You know the scenario: your child says something, you disagree, and suddenly you find yourself locked in a battle of words.
 Worse, your child appears to have been rehearsing her talking points and you have trouble marshaling a coherent argument.
 Suddenly, you feel off-balance: aren’t you supposed to be the adult?
 Isn’t your word supposed to be law?
 Arguing with your child can make it feel like the kids are running the show.

 This is the point at which many moms and dads just bellow, “Because I said so!”
 But there’s a better way.
-There’s a way you can actually win an argument with your child.
+There’s a way you can actually argue to help teach your child how to communicate.

 First, keep in mind that no one should argue with a child under the age of three.
 Instead, just say what you want to see happen.
 If you can offer a choice (“would you like to wear the blue shirt or the red shirt?”), great.
 If you want to offer a rationale (“please hold my hand so I’ll stay safe crossing the street”), fine.
 But don’t argue with a toddler.
 Just say what you want.